DrCJ/Sportify/README.md

 |Get Projected Vs. Actual|/api/getProjectedVsActual|playersArray

 ## Deployment
-This has been deployed onto Digital Ocean using Docker containers.
-The backend architecture allows horizontal scaling of the solution worker to handle higher loads
+This has been deployed onto AWS using Docker containers.